How the Hum Works

 Matt Cardy/Getty Images

-The earliest widespread reports of something resembling the Hum originated in England as early as the 1940s and 1950s, when pockets of concerned citizens across Britain started reporting a mysterious "humming, droning and buzzing sound" [source: Deming].
+The earliest widespread reports of something resembling the Hum originated in England in the 1970s when pockets of concerned citizens across Britain reported hearing a mysterious humming, droning and buzzing sound.

 Advertisement

 Another famous hum began plaguing the residents of the coastal Scottish town of Largs in the late 1980s.
 It was the same low-pitched drone, inaudible to most, but debilitating to a sensitive few.
-The "Largs Hum," like other hums, is loudest indoors and at night, and can trigger nosebleeds, crippling headaches and chest pains in the worst cases [source: Barton].
+The "Largs Hum," like other hums, is loudest indoors and at night and can trigger nosebleeds, crippling headaches and chest pains in the worst cases.

 In the U.S., the first large-scale outbreak of the Hum occurred in Taos, an artist's enclave in New Mexico.
-In the early 1990s, distressed Taos residents complained to their local and state representatives, eventually prompting an official Congressional investigation [source: Mullins and Kelly].
-In 1994, Joe Mullins, mechanical engineering professor emeritus of the University of New Mexico, led a team of acoustic researchers and hearing scientists from nearby Los Alamos National Laboratory and Sandia National Laboratories to hunt down the source of the Hum [source: Mullins and Kelly].
+In the early 1990s, distressed Taos residents complained to their local and state representatives, eventually prompting an official Congressional investigation.

 Advertisement